bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_var_array_buffer.md

 `VarArrayBuffer` provides a way to interact with JavaScript ArrayBuffers, which represent a contiguous sequence of bytes.

-Note that these vars are not part of the embedding page's DOM, and can only be shared with JavaScript using the `PostMessage` and `HandleMessage` functions of `Instance`.
+Note that these vars are not part of the embedding page’s DOM, and can only be shared with JavaScript using the `PostMessage` and `HandleMessage` functions of `Instance`.

 ------------------------------------------------------------------------